mzazon/awesome-cloud-projects/gcp/cloud-native-development-environments-firebase-studio-gemini-code-assist/cloud-native-development-environments-firebase-studio-gemini-code-assist.md

 1. **Initialize Firebase Project and Enable Firebase Studio**:

    Firebase Studio represents a paradigm shift in cloud-native development, providing an integrated development environment that combines the power of Firebase services with AI-powered code assistance.
 This cloud-based IDE eliminates the complexity of local development setup while providing enterprise-grade collaboration features and seamless integration with Google Cloud services.
+Firebase Studio is now the evolution of Project IDX, offering enhanced AI capabilities through Gemini integration.

    ```bash
    # Install Firebase CLI if not already installed